RESPONSIVE Neighbourhood Small Grants

 - Projects must be completed no later than November 30, 2021.

 - All project leaders are required to submit a short story with photos and videos as soon as their project is done so we can share them on social media channels to inspire others.

 Have any questions?
 Complete program requirements and more information at Eligibility & FAQ.

-We hope you’ll get inspired for YOUR project idea by reading about
+We hope you’ll be encouraged to bring YOUR project idea to life by reading about

 the accomplishments and creativity of our Bowen neighbours.

-Click here to view all the project stories and photos from Bowen’s inaugural year.
+Click here to view the project stories and photos

 APPLICATIONS OPEN ON FEBRUARY 23, 2021